Check out our Parents/Players Handbook, which contains answers to many frequently asked questions: Vancouver Female Parents/Players Handbook

 Prior hockey experience is not required at any level.
 New players are encouraged to join the association and participate at a recreational or rep level of play.

-As a new parent to hockey, what can I expect?
+As a parent new to hockey, what can I expect?

 As a new player, what can I expect?